Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Quotient and non-quotient RDPs

 \begin{Remark} In particular, if $p>0$, then the singularities in Definition \ref{def: generalised quotient singularity} are more general than those in Definition \ref{def: quotient singularity}. \end{Remark}

 \begin{Remark} In Theorem \ref{thm: generalisedquotient} (\ref{item: everythingisgeneralisedquotient}), it is possible to find a presentation as a generalised quotient singularity, such that every intermediate $X_i$ is an RDP as well.
-For all RDPs different from $E_8^1$ in characteristic $2$, this is proved in \cite[Theorem 4.1]{Matsumoto inseparable}.
-For the remaining case, one can check that there is a local $\balpha_4$-torsor over $E_8^1$ with total space of type $D_8^0$, and $D_8^0$ is a quotient singularity by $\balpha_2$. \end{Remark}
+For all RDPs different from $E_8^1$ in characteristic $2$, this is proved in \cite[Theorem 4.1]{Matsumotoinseparable}.
+For the remaining case, it is proved in \cite[Remark 4.4]{Matsumotoinseparable} that there is a local $\balpha_4$-torsor over $E_8^1$ with total space of type $D_8^0$, and $D_8^0$ is a quotient singularity by $\balpha_2$. \end{Remark}

+\begin{Remark} In \cite[Conjecture 2.24.1]{KollarLectures}, Koll\'ar conjectured that a normal complex variety $Y$ has only quotient singularities if and only if there exists a finite and dominant morphism $f:Y\to X$ from a smooth variety.
+This conjecture is true for surfaces, but open already for threefolds.
+If $x\in X$ is an RDP singularity in positive characteristic, then Artin showed that there always exists such a finite and dominant morphism, see the discussion after \cite[Question (1.3)]{ArtinRDP}.
+Theorem \ref{thm: generalisedquotient} shows that $x\in X$ need not be a quotient singularity in the sense of Definition \ref{def: quotient singularity}.
+In particular, Koll\'ar's conjecture is false in positive characteristic.
+In fact, it already fails for RDPs, which are two-dimensional.
+However, as Theorem \ref{thm: generalisedquotient} shows, Koll\'ar's conjecture might still hold in positive characteristics if one allows more generalised quotient singularities, for example, generalised quotient singularities in the sense of Definition \ref{def: generalised quotient singularity}. \end{Remark}